South Fork of the American River Rafting

-The South Fork of the American River is the best river rafting run in the United States due to its super fun and relatively safe rapids.
-It is also close to both Sacramento, San Francisco Bay Area and Lake Tahoe.
+The South Fork of the American River is one of the best day runs in the United States.
+It is also close to both Sacramento and the San Francisco Bay Area.

-The reliable water releases from Chili Bar Dam make it possible to raft the American River from March through September.
-The entire run from Chili Bar to Folsom Lake is 21 miles and can be done in one long day, but most people will take two days to enjoy the scenery and wonderful rapids.
+The reliable summer releases from Chili Bar Dam make it possible to raft the American River through September.
+The entire run from Chili Bar to Folsom lake is 21 miles and can be done in one long day, but most people will take two days to enjoy the scenery and wonderful rapids.
 The two runs on the South Fork are referred to as Chili Bar (Upper) and "the Gorge" (Lower).

 The Chili Bar run starts where Highway 193 crosses the South Fork of the American River.
 The best place to put in is at the Chili Bar Resort (on river right below the bridge) where they will charge you parking and river use fees.

-There is a fun surf spot right at put in called the Chili Bar hole.
-The river starts off with Meatgrinder which is a challenging Class III rapid.
-You do not want to fall out here because of a possible long swim.
-You will soon be tested by Racehorse Bend, Maya, Triple Threat, and finally Troublemaker, the reknown rapid which usually lives up to its name.
+There is a fun surf spot right at put in that will fill a bucket boat with water if you have any luck.
+The river starts with Meatgrinder which is a challenging Class III rapid that is not any fun to swim.
+You will soon be tested by Racehorse Bend, Maya, Triple Threat, and finally Troublemaker which usually lives up to its name.
 The great thing about Troublemaker is that the cameras are rolling and there is usually a crowd of people waiting for some trouble.
 Troublemaker is followed by several miles of Class II rapids, including the Gremlin and Old Scary.
 Most Chili Bar trips will take out at Camp Lotus where you will be charged for parking and take-out fees again.

 The trip ends on Folsom Lake where you will get a good work out by paddling across the reservoir.
 Wimps can pay one of the towboats for a ride.
 Private boaters take out on the right above the Salmon Falls bridge and commercial outfitters take out on the left after the bridge.

-If you're interested in pictures and the perspective of an inflatable kayaker, check out CaCreeks South Fork American description.
-For more information about the American River system, check out the rafting directory for the American River or see American River Rafting description or The American River for info about Coloma Valley Coloma businesses.
+If you're interested in pictures and the perspective of an inflatable kayaker, check out Creekin's South Fork American description.
+For more information about the American River system, check out the American River Rafting Page.

 To reach Chili Bar from Sacramento: Get yourself on Highway 50 and head east towards Placerville where you should hang a left(north) on Highway 49 .
 After a mile on Highway 49, take a right onto Highway 193 which descends down to the river.